macrael/GoTestRunner/README.md

 This is not currently published in the plugin directory so you need to install it manually.

-This project needs to be placed in `~/Library/Application Support/Sublime Text 3/Packages` If you want to be able to hack on it, I reccomend checking out this project and then linking it in:
+This project needs to be placed in `~/Library/Application Support/Sublime Text 3/Packages` If you want to be able to hack on it, I recommend checking out this project and then linking it in:

 ```
 git clone github.com/macrael/GoTestRunner